xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/ntie.md

 |  |  | 64 | read and write access |

 On UNIX systems, the second column has no meaning and only the first code (`16|mode`) is passed to the `open(2)` call as the access parameter.
 See include file `fcntl.h` for details.
-See also [Native File Lock on page 1](nlock.md) which is not platform dependent.
+See also [Native File Lock](nlock.md) which is not platform dependent.

 `R` is the tie number by which the file may subsequently be referred.
 If `Y[1]` is a negative integer, then `R` is a shy result; if `Y[1]` is 0, `R` is an explicit result.